Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and

-Note that narrow-gap semiconductors with strong short-periodic potential fluctuations (see Fig.~\ref{fig1}) can experience the Anderson-Mott transition which closes the energy gap \cite{girsch}.
-When the spatial length is large enough, the energy gap can disappear, but the states inside the mean gap are localized; {\it vice versa}, in the layers with adiabatically fluctuating width and gap considered here, the edge states are formed near the zero gap lines covering the entire sample.
+Note that narrow-gap semiconductors with strong short-periodic potential fluctuations (see Fig.~\ref{fig1}) can experience the Anderson-Mott transition, which closes the energy gap \cite{girsch}.
+When the spatial length is large enough, the energy gap can disappear, but the states inside the mean gap are localized; on the contrary, in the layers with the adiabatically fluctuating width and gap considered here, the edge states are formed near the zero gap lines covering the entire sample.

-\paragraph*{\bf Acknowledgments.} This research was supported in part by the RFBR, grant No 17-02-00837.
+\paragraph*{\bf Acknowledgments.} This research was supported in part by the RFBR, grant No. 17-02-00837.